RedSiege/What-The-F/Evasion/ReadMe.md

 ## Evasion

-This directory contains a few different POC scripts that demonstrate how to use common evasion techniques from C# within F#
+This directory contains a two POC scripts that demonstrate how to use common C# evasion techniques in F#.